-Last week I shared how I try to embrace the month of December with my third graders by exploring and performing The Nutcracker Ballet.
-Find it here: https://educationcloset.com/2015/12/01/sugar-plums-soldiers-and-snowflakes-oh-my/.
+Last week, I shared how I try to embrace the month of December with my third graders by exploring and performing The Nutcracker project Ballet.

-This arts-integrated unit spans the month of December during my language arts class.
-I have a strict curriculum guide and a relatively strict pacing guide, but it is still possible to bring this arts integrated project to life.
+This arts-integrated unit spans across December during my language arts class.
+I have a strict curriculum guide, and a relatively strict pacing guide.
+But, it is still possible to bring this arts integrated project to life.
 Although the guides are strict, I am fortunate to be able to be flexible with my resources.

 My curriculum guides were based on the PA Core standards.
 During the month of December, there are 24 concepts and skills that I’m required to teach and/or review in the categories of phonics, fluency, vocabulary and comprehension during my language arts block, which does not include writing instruction.

 I have an anthology for my students and supplementary resources to use to teach these concepts and skills.
-However, I find that the students are more engaged (and, therefore, learning/retaining at a deeper level) when I work all of these concepts through the lens of my arts topic, in this case, The Nutcracker.
-I still use my anthology to assist in teaching certain skills and concepts, but most of my materials now center on topics related to this story.
+However, I find that the students are more engaged (and, therefore, learning/retaining at a deeper level) when I work all of these concepts through the lens of my arts topic.
+In this case, that topic is The Nutcracker project.
+I still use my anthology to assist in teaching certain skills, but most of my materials now center on topics related to this story.

-Should you be interested in replicating this unit with the Nutcracker or any other book, piece of art, or piece of music, this is the general outline of my lessons, divided into the three main components: Language Arts, the Arts (mainly dance), and Informational Writing.
+Should you be interested in replicating this unit with The Nutcracker project or any other book, or piece of art or music, this is the general outline of my lessons.
+They are divided into the three main components: Language Arts, the Arts (mainly dance), and Informational Writing.
 All three components occur simultaneously at different parts of the school day.
 These components will be split between this week and next.
-I will be explaining these materials in depth, as well as sharing the student choreography, in a breakout session during the STEAM & Arts Integration Conference (http://artsintegrationconference.com/) on February 6th.
+I will explain these materials in depth, as well as share the student choreography, in a breakout session during the STEAM & Arts Integration Conference (http://artsintegrationconference.com/) on February 6th.

 Note: This is geared toward third-grade enrichment students, but could be modified or adapted for other grade levels.
 It a rough, broad outline- some topics require multiple mini-lessons which weave the components together.